Skip to main content

 How Can You Increase Your Home Value with Your Home Equity?

-According to the CoreLogic Home Equity Insights report, U.S. homeowners with mortgages have seen their equity increase by 5.1% from the third quarter of 2018 to the third quarter of 2019.
-During that period, the average homeowner gained $5,300 in home equity.
-In fast-growing states like Idaho, the average homeowners’ equity increased $25,800 in that same period.
+According to the CoreLogic Home Equity Insights report, as of Q4 2023, U.S. homeowners with mortgages have seen their equity increase by 8.6% year over year.
+During that period, the average homeowner gained $24,000 in home equity.
+In fast-growing states like Rhode Island, New Jersey. and Massachusetts, the average homeowners’ equity increased by $50,000 or more in that same period.

 For many homeowners, these numbers point to a significant opportunity.
 By accessing your equity—whether via a home equity loan, home equity investment, or other means—you can get the cash you need to tackle home improvement projects, including more major renovations like building an addition or refinishing a basement.
 These home improvements can help you get top dollar for your home when you are ready to sell or simply increase the value of one of your largest assets.
 Compare options for accessing your equity to see what may make sense for you and your property.